-There are a number of transit options on Broward Blvd. that provide direct service and transfer connections along the corridor.
-These include passenger rails service (Tri-Rail and Amtrak) and bus service (Broward County Transit, Breeze, Sun Trolley, 95 Express Bus, Tri-Rail Shuttle and Tri-Rail NW

-Community Link).
-There is a Park-and-Ride lot located within the interchange area.
+There are a number of transit options within the operating area of the I-95 at Broward Boulevard Interchange that provide direct service and transfer connections along the north-south and eastwest corridors.
+These include passenger rail services (Tri-Rail and Amtrak) and bus services (Broward County Transit, Breeze, Sun Trolley, 95 Express Bus, Tri-Rail Shuttle and Tri-Rail NW Community Link).
+There is a Park-and-Ride lot located within the interchange area on the southwest and northwest quadrants.
 The existing conditions at the Park-and-Ride lot include the provision of 794 parking spaces throughout five parking lots, shown in Figure 2.
 Spaces in Lot 5 are designated for Amtrak and Tri-Rail parking only while the spaces in Lots 1-4 are available for any purpose, including car pools and 95 Express Bus.
 There are no designated bicycle facilities within the Park-and-Ride lot and minimal sidewalk facilities.
-Access to the Park-and-Ride lots is provided via Broward Blvd. and I-95.
-Ingress from eastbound Broward Blvd. is provided via right turn lane at SW 22nd Ave/SW 1st St. Ingress from westbound Broward Blvd. is provided via right turn lanes at NW 22nd Ave. and NW 24th Ave.
-Egress to westbound Broward Blvd. is provided via the intersections with NW 22nd Ave. and NW 24th Ave., requiring drivers coming from the south to circulate through the northern parking areas.
-Egress to eastbound Broward Blvd. is provided via SW 22nd Ave/SW 1st St and NW 24th Ave.

-Ingress to southbound I-95 is provided on the south side of Broward Blvd. via a ramp that crosses over the southbound General Use Lanes of I-95 and connects to the southbound HOV lane.
-Ingress to northbound I-95 is provided by a ramp on the north side of Broward Blvd., accessed from the northern parking area, which crosses over the southbound General Use Lanes of I-95 and connects to the northbound HOV lane.
-Egress from both northbound and southbound I-95 are provided in a similar manner with northbound vehicles exiting on the south side of Broward Blvd. and merging into SW 21st Terrace and southbound vehicles existing on the north side of Broward Blvd. with connections to NW 22nd Ave. and SW 22nd Ave./SW 1st St. provided via access roads within the parking areas.
+Access to the Park-and-Ride lots is provided via Broward Boulevard and I-95.
+Ingress from eastbound Broward Boulevard is provided via a left turn lane at NW 24th Avenue (Lots 1-3) and via right turn lane at SW 22nd Avenue / SW 1st Street (Lots 4-5).
+Ingress from westbound Broward Boulevard is provided via right turn lanes at NW 22nd Avenue and NW 24th Avenue.
+Egress to westbound Broward Boulevard is provided via the intersections with NW 22nd Avenue and NW 24th Avenue, requiring drivers coming from the south to circulate through the northern parking areas.
+Egress to eastbound Broward Boulevard is provided via SW 22nd Avenue / SW 1st Street and NW 24th Avenue.
+Ingress from both northbound and southbound I-95 are provided in a similar manner with northbound vehicles exiting on the south side of Broward Boulevard and merging into SW 21st Terrace and southbound vehicles existing on the north side of Broward Boulevard with connections to NW 22nd Avenue and SW 22nd Avenue / SW 1st Street provided via access roads within the parking areas.
+Egress to southbound I-95 is provided on the south side of Broward Boulevard via a ramp that crosses over the southbound General Use Lanes of I-95 and connects to the southbound HOV lane.
+Egress to northbound I-95 is provided by a direct connect flyover ramp on the north side of Broward Boulevard, accessed from the northern parking area, which crosses over the southbound General Use Lanes of I-95 and connects to the northbound HOV lane.